Temporal Reasoning on Implicit Events from Distant Supervision: Introduction

-To demonstrate the difficulty of our task, we show that existing models do not generalize well on our dataset in various settings.
-In a standard setting,\footnote{In both the training and test sets, instances are independent and identically distributed (i.i.d.).} pre-trained language models such as T5-large \cite{raffel2020exploring} fine-tuned on \datasetname{} achieves a modest binary prediction accuracy of $71.2$\%,\footnote{The same model achieves 77.4\% on MATRES \cite{NingWuRo18} with the same amount of training instances, and 87.5\% with the full training set.} whereas other standard TE baselines (e.g., biLSTM encoder at $\sim$58\%) perform near-random chance.
-In a more challenging \emph{story-wide} exact match setting, where models must correctly predict all temporal relations across each story, T5 achieves a much lower accuracy of $18.6$\%.
-Consistent with other studies on temporal reasoning \cite{zhou-etal-2020-temporal}, these results reveal serious limitations in existing pre-trained language models.

-To build models more capable of understanding time with minimal direct training data, we propose a novel distant supervision technique that improves generalization by extracting temporal patterns in large-scale free text for additional model pre-training.
-In contrast to other attempts at extracting temporal data through patterns on sentence-level \cite{gusev2011using, zhou-etal-2020-temporal}, our approach extracts over large windows of text such as paragraphs, in order to capture global information related to multiple events and extract signals that do not appear in small-window local contexts.
-By using models trained through such distant supervision in place of existing language models, we can achieve $76.1$\% accuracy on \datasetname{} (a $5$\% performance gain over using standard T5-Large).
-We also show the applicability of our technique on a standard temporal reasoning benchmark, MATRES \cite{NingWuRo18}, by improving on \emph{before} and \emph{after} classification (from $86\%$ to $87.5\%$).
+To build models better capable of understanding time with minimal direct training data, we propose a novel distant supervision technique that improves generalization by extracting temporal patterns in large-scale free text as part of an additional pre-training step.
+In contrast to other attempts at extracting temporal data through patterns at a sentence level \cite{gusev2011using, zhou-etal-2020-temporal}, we extract over large windows of text such as paragraphs.
+This allows for capturing global information related to multiple events and extracting signals that do not appear in small-window local contexts.
+The resulting model, \modelpattern{} (PatternTime), achieves a $76.6$\% accuracy on \datasetname{}, a $9\%$ gain over using standard T5-Large.
+We also show the applicability of \modelpattern{} on a standard temporal reasoning benchmark involving only explicit events, MATRES \cite{NingWuRo18}, with a $9$ point gain in a low-resource setting.